csancini/w251/hw09/Readme.md

 **No. The evaluation loss and the training loss were still droping at the step 50,000.**

 3. Were you overfitting?
 **No. The evaluation loss and the training loss were still droping together.
-The last values at 49990 were 1.6963 for the training loss and 1.6923 for the evaluation loss.**
+The last loss values computed were 1.6963 for training loss and 1.6923 validation.**

 4. Were your GPUs fully utilized?
 **They were utilized in uneven peaks, but with a high utilization overall.**